muresan-gabriel/muresan-gabriel/README.md

 * [Old Personal Portfolio](https://github.com/muresan-gabriel/muresan-gabriel.github.io) - Personal website used to showcase my work, both in development and graphic design.
 * [La moară](https://github.com/muresan-gabriel/la-moara-cognizant-softvision) - The project was created to submit homeworks throughout the course's sessions.
 The idea is to build a fullstack application of a childhood game called 'Nine Men's Morris' or 'La moară / Țintar'.
 * [dev.lib](https://devlibproject.netlify.app/) - Platform of open-source assets for developers and graphic designers.
-* [Learning Blog](#) - MERN Stack Application (currently unhosted, waiting for AWS services to activate) created after following a fullstack development course on LinkedIn Learning.
-This application will eventually be used to write certain details, such as achivements and struggles I've encountered on my way to learn more about web development.

 ***